brisbanemakerspace/bms-wiki/policies/bad-behaviour.md

 # Penalties
 If an Infraction is serious enough to warrant some form of penalty, or a pattern of bad behaviour is identified, an Infraction may be accompanied by a penalty.
 A penalty will usually be an Access Suspension but may be another form of "making good" such as cleaning up a mess or paying for a tool that was damaged.

 A penalty usually won't be in the form of a fine or monetary penalty unless there was a direct cost to BMS such as a broken tool due to negligence.
 In this case, any monetary penalty must not be greater than the actual cost incurred by BMS.
-Fines are not an equitable penalty in most cases.
+Fines are not an equitable penalty in most cases and we avoid them.

 # Access Suspension
 A penalty may come in the form of an Access Suspension.
 This does not change your membership status - you are still a member and must follow policies.
 However, during the Access Suspension period, you are not permitted to: